 Let’s get into it 🙂

-The first step of our research was to establish a timeline cannabis throughout recorded history and the main events to cover.
-Below you will find said timeline, it’s pretty crazy how this plant has been there all along and, in perspective, how quickly Human Kind has lost over 10,000 years of acquired knowledge.
+The first step of our research was to establish a timeline of the use of cannabis throughout recorded history and the main events to cover.
+It’s pretty crazy how this plant has been there for so long and, in perspective, how quickly Human Kind has lost over 10,000 years of acquired knowledge.

 Here’s the different steps if you want to skip straight to one: